 It all gets going here at around the 3’20″ mark.
 But it would be nice if we were given some alternative soundtrack options.
 Like this one, with no commentary, just a few intertitles, set to the music of Jan Garbarek and the Hilliard Ensemble:

 At a time when so many social mammal species are in crisis, it’s at least heartening to see news like tonight’s 60 Minutes segment on “The Secret Language of Elephants” or today’s Times Online article “Scientists say dolphins should be treated as ‘non-human persons’.”
-The scientific taboo on anthropomorphism is finally lifting, and animal behavior studies are becoming more like anthropology — something that only lone rogue anthros like John Lilly or Barbara Noske would have dared call for not too long ago…
+The scientific taboo on anthropomorphism is finally lifting, and animal behavior studies are becoming more like anthropology — something that only the lone rogue anthros like John Lilly or Barbara Noske would have dared call for not too long ago…

 Ambient electroacoustic artists Stars of the Lid do a beautiful job with thisEnvironmental Defense Fund NYC subway ad campaign video.
+The other ads in the series can be viewed here.